Andre-LA/nene/docs/tilemap.md

 Gets the proper (local) position from a certain tile by column and row of the tilemap (not tileset!).

-The column and row of a tile can be obtained through `Nene.Tilemap.get_tile_column_row` method.
+The column and row of a tile can be obtained through `Tilemap.get_tile_column_row` method.

 For example, let's say you want to know the position of the 9th tile (that is, 8th index) of a tilemap that have a `width` of 5 tiles, 32x32 dimensions each: